 Therefore, it’s hardly surprising that Jane Powell found herself cast in movies that were remakes of Deanna Durbin star vehicles or as Durbin-like characters.
 Case in point: Nancy Goes to Rio, a remake of Durbin’s It’s a Date (1940) that has Powell and her movie mom, glamorous Ann Sothern, vying for both the same stage role and the same guy (Barry Sullivan).

 If you expect anything Freudian – even a mere slip – from this MGM concoction, not only you’ll be very disappointed but you should also seek psychiatric help (no pun intended).
 Nancy Goes to Rio, like just about every single Jane Powell movie and just about every MGM movie released during the so-called “Golden Age,” is as criminally superficial as a movie has the right to be.

-Also, Powell looks awful pretty in color, but the memorable performance here is the one delivered by Carmen Miranda, who played the stereotypical “fiery Latin” to perfection.
+As for Jane Powell, she looks awful pretty in color, but the most memorable performance here is the one delivered by Carmen Miranda, who played the stereotypical “fiery Latin” to perfection.
 Only a truly brilliant actress could have succeeded in such cliched parts.